 Are you interested in bringing a dog into your home?
 Have you given much thought to your new member of the family being a cockapoo?
-A cockapoo is a designer dog or mixed dog breed, that is a crossbreed with a cocker spaniel and a poodle.
+A cockapoo is a designer or mixed breed dog, that is a cross breed with a cocker spaniel and a poodle.
 They are incredibly popular, thanks to their huge and loveable personality.
 Although there are many crossbreeds out there, the cockapoo was one of the first.

 As well as having bountiful energy, they are also very warm and exceptionally clever.
-One of the main reasons why cocker spaniels and poodles were bred together, above all these other great personality traits, was to develop a breed that had a balanced temperament and was less likely to aggravate allergy sufferers.
+One of the main reasons why poodles and cocker spaniels were bred together, above all these other great personality traits, was to develop a breed that had a balanced temperament and was less likely to aggravate allergy sufferers.

-However, you mustn’t rush into getting a cockapoo, or any dog for that matter.
+However, you mustn’t rush into getting cockapoos, or any breeds of dogs for that matter.
 To help you make the decision of whether this breed is right for you or not, therefore, it’s a good idea to look at both the good points and the bad points.
 That is what we are going to discuss in the following post.

 First, let’s take a look at some of the many pros of choosing a cockapoo as your new family member.

-As cockapoos are exceptionally clever, they are easy enough to train.
-Compared to other breeds and crossbreeds similarly sized, they are known to better adapt to a new home.
+As cockapoos are exceptionally clever dogs, they are easy to train.
+Compared to other breeds and crossbreeds similarly sized, cockapoos are dogs known to better adapt to a new home.
 There is no question about their companionship and loyalty to their owners.
-Although they are better suited to a family with older, more responsible children, they are the kind of breed that will get on with just about anyone.
+Although they are better suited to a family with older, more responsible children, they are the kind of breed that will be great companion dogs for just about anyone.

-Although it depends on the size of dog you get, you should look to feed it at least ¼ of a cupful to ¾ of a cupful of high-end nutritious dry dog food every day.
+Although it depends on the size you get, you should look to feed this breed at least ¼ of a cupful to ¾ of a cupful of high-end nutritious dry dog food every day.
 It is best to divide this into two separate meals so they can feel satisfyingly full throughout the day.

 Be careful, though, as you will need to adjust this amount based on unique factors affecting your own individual dog, including the likes of their metabolism, activity levels and many other things.
-For example, a dog that is always running around and playing outside will need more to eat than one that prefers to laze around.
+For example, dogs always running around and playing outside will need more to eat than dogs that prefers to laze around.

 Generally speaking, the majority of cockapoos are not especially big on barking.
 While it is likely they will bark to alert you, someone is coming to your home, they will be more likely to scuttle off and hide once they are close.

 Are you looking for the best guard dog you can get?
-Look at other breeds, then.
+Look at another breed, then.
 Cockapoos are a very accepting breed and are happy with both children and older members of the family.
 You will also find that they get on with most other animals, including other dogs, rabbits and cats.

-There Are Four Different Size Options to Choose From
+6. There Are Four Different Sizes to Choose From

-Interestingly, if you are not keen on having what would be considered to be a standard-sized dog and are looking for something smaller that has all the positive personality traits and is easy to look after, a cockapoo may still be a viable option.
-There are four sizes of this crossbreed to choose from, including the teacup size which has a height of less than 10-inches and weight of less than 6-pounds, while the toy variety is a lot stockier but still weighs relatively light at just under 12-pounds, with the miniature cockapoo measuring under 14-inches and weighing around the 18-pound mark.
+Interestingly, if you are not keen on having what are considered to be standard-sized dogs and are looking for something smaller that has all the positive personality traits and is easy to look after, cockapoos may still be a viable option.
+There are four different sizes of this cross breed to choose from, depending on the size of the cocker spaniel and poodle pet parents.
+These include the teacup size which has a height of less than 10-inches and weight of less than 6-pounds, while the toy variety is a lot stockier but still weighs relatively light at just under 12-pounds, with the miniature cockapoo measuring under 14-inches and weighing around the 18-pound mark.
 The biggest variety of cockapoo is the standard or maxi, which stands at 15-inches tall more or less and has a weight of more than 19-pounds.

 It’s not just their sizes that vary from one cockapoo to another, as there are numerous coat colour combinations available too.
 Generally, cockapoos grow just one long coat with loose curls in it.
 There are even some varieties to this, depending on what traits it inherits from what parent breed.